Flipside Tactics

-Flipside Tactics (stylized as FlipSid3 Tactics) was an esports organization based in the United States.
-Flipside had teams competing in Counter-Strike: Global Offensive, Halo, Crossfire, fighting games, StarCraft II, iRacing, Tom Clancy's Rainbow Six Siege, Rocket League, and Dota 2.
+Flipsid3 Tactics was an esports organization based in the United States.
+Flipside had teams competing in Counter-Strike: Global Offensive, Halo, Crossfire, fighting games, StarCraft II, iRacing, Tom Clancy's Rainbow Six Siege, Rocket League, Soldier Front,and Dota 2.
 Former professional football player Ricky Lumpkin was a co-owner of the team.

 Counter-Strike

 The team had a Counter-Strike: Global Offensive based in Ukraine.
 They have previously hosted three Swedish squads, as well as a South African academy team.